 Opening a U.S. bank account as soon as you arrive will help you transition much more quickly to your new surroundings.
-It can help you pay bills, send and receive money transfers, deposit paychecks, and set up a mobile wallet.
-Fortunately, opening a United States bank account is a fairly straightforward process.
+It can help you pay bills, send and receive money transfers, deposit paychecks, access banking services, and set up a mobile wallet.
+Fortunately, opening a bank account in the U.S. is a fairly straightforward process.

-This guide created by our team here at Remitly is especially for new arrivals like immigrants and international students.
+This guide created by our team here at Remitly is especially for new arrivals like immigrants and international students, including understanding the protection offered by the FDIC.
 Still, it’s also relevant to anyone who needs a U.S. bank account.

 Documents you need to open a US bank account